angelaxi/nets213Project/docs/README.md

 - bounding_hit_output.csv: output from bounding box HITs
 - bounding_images.txt: links to bounding box input images on S3 bucket
 - classification_hit_input(0-1).csv: generated CSV input for classification HITs
+- classification_hit_output: output from classification HITs
 - classification_images.txt: links to classification input images on S3 bucket
 - classifier_input.csv: CSV input to train classifier with columns as bounding box image file names, bounding boxes, and labels corresponding to each bounding box
 - gold_standard_image_labels.csv: manually assigned labels to 50 images of each of our 3 categories
 - unlabeled_images.csv: list of image urls that have not been manually labeled
 ## docs
+- MTurk: directory containing information on how to contribute to our HITs
 - flowchart.png: flowchart with workflow and components
 - workflow.png: flowchart only listing workflow
 - screenshots.pdf: Screenshot of interfaces for HITs and users